 Frequently Asked Questions (FAQs)

-The purpose of ELDP – To incubate and develop socially impactful leadership for Bhumi and for the society, remains the same.
-But, how do we do that, changes based on the feedback to best suit the volunteers.
+The purpose of ELDP – To incubate and develop socially impactful leadership for Bhumi and for the society.

-The levels of leadership are divided based on the scope, scale and support required at different levels.
-National Level and Chapter Level leadership will require more support through trainings and resources.
-So, to provide that, support, its taken as a different level of leadership.
+The levels of leadership are divided based on the scope, scale and support provided at different levels.
+National Level and Chapter Level leadership are required to guide and provide support to the project teams at city levels.
+They in turn will be provided with more support through trainings and resources that enhance their leadership capabilities.

 Volunteers in Bhumi evolve right from the time they join – with more experience as a team and at a point of time, volunteers, start taking up responsibilities on their own – leading without a title.

-As mentioned in the previous question, when volunteers begin to start taking up responsibilities on their own – leading without a title, that’s when, they are nominated by volunteers to be awarded and such volunteers will be able to emathise, plan and manage the teams collectively when he/she manages many LB Coordinators as a CST/NST/RST.
+As mentioned in the previous question, when volunteers begin to start taking up responsibilities on their own – leading without a title, that’s when, they are nominated by volunteers to be awarded and such volunteers will be able to emathise, plan and support the teams collectively when he/she collaborates with other Coordinators as a CST/NST/RST.

 ELDP is mainly leadership programme and Lead Bhumi will recommend the ELDP Applicant to take up a role either as a part of Chapter Support Team or as a part of National/Regional Support Team.